GeorgeHernandez/GeorgeHernandez/Opinions.md

   - There have been many cases of executing the wrong person.
 A clean solution is to not have executions.
 - Drugs
   - I don't really smoke or drink let alone do drugs, but more drugs should be legalized because when it is illegal it happens anyway but in an unsafe and untaxed fashion.
 The war on drugs has done more harm than good.
-  - Alcohol is legal but it probably does more harm tha cannibis.
+  - Alcohol is legal but it probably does more harm tha cannabis.
 - Environment, Climate Change, Climate Emergency.
   - We only have one planet.
 Odd that this is politicized.
   - There is a free atomic furnace in the sky.
 Odd that we don't do more solar.